Handheld game console: Game Boy Advance

 In 2001, Nintendo released the Game Boy Advance (GBA or AGB), which added two shoulder buttons, a larger screen, and more computing power than the Game Boy Color.

 The design was revised two years later when the Game Boy Advance SP (GBA SP), a more compact version, was released.
-The SP features a "clamshell" design (folding open and closed, like a laptop computer), as well as a frontlit color display and rechargeable battery.
+The SP featured a "clamshell" design (folding open and closed, like a laptop computer), as well as a frontlit color display and rechargeable battery.
 Despite the smaller form factor, the screen remained the same size as that of the original.
 In 2005, the Game Boy Micro was released.
-This revision sacrifices screen size and backwards compatibility with previous Game Boys for a dramatic reduction in total size and a brighter backlit screen.
+This revision sacrificed screen size and backwards compatibility with previous Game Boys for a dramatic reduction in total size and a brighter backlit screen.
 A new SP model with a backlit screen was released in some regions around the same time.

 Along with the GameCube, the GBA also introduced the concept of "connectivity": using a handheld system as a console controller.
-A handful of games use this feature, most notably Animal Crossing, Pac-Man Vs., Final Fantasy Crystal Chronicles, The Legend of Zelda: Four Swords Adventures, The Legend of Zelda: The Wind Waker, Metroid Prime, and Sonic Adventure 2: Battle.
+A handful of games used this feature, most notably Animal Crossing, Pac-Man Vs., Final Fantasy Crystal Chronicles, The Legend of Zelda: Four Swords Adventures, The Legend of Zelda: The Wind Waker, Metroid Prime, and Sonic Adventure 2: Battle.

-As of December 31, 2007, the GBA, GBA SP, and the Game Boy Micro combined have sold 80.72 million units worldwide.
+As of December 31, 2007, the GBA, GBA SP, and the Game Boy Micro combined sold 80.72 million units worldwide.

 Game Park 32

 The original GP32 was released in 2001 by the South Korean company Game Park a few months after the launch of the Game Boy Advance.
 It featured a 32-bit CPU, 133 MHz processor, MP3 and Divx player, and e-book reader.
 SmartMedia cards were used for storage, and could hold up to 128mb of anything downloaded through a USB cable from a PC.
 The GP32 was redesigned in 2003.
 A front-lit screen was added and the new version was called GP32 FLU (Front Light Unit).
 In summer 2004, another redesign, the GP32 BLU, was made, and added a backlit screen.
 This version of the handheld was planned for release outside South Korea; in Europe, and it was released for example in Spain (VirginPlay was the distributor).
-While not a commercial success on a level with mainstream handhelds (only 30,000 units were sold), it ended up being used mainly as a platform for user-made applications and emulators of other systems, being popular with developers and more technically adept users.
+While not a commercial success on the same level as mainstream handhelds (only 30,000 units were sold), it ended up being used mainly as a platform for user-made applications and emulators of other systems, being popular with developers and more technically adept users.